bsmeding/bsmeding.github.io/docs/blog/posts/2022/2022-11-15-introduction-to-netdevops-principles.md

 NetDevOps is the application of DevOps principles and practices to network operations.
 It combines the collaborative culture, automation practices, and rapid delivery methodologies of DevOps with the specific requirements and challenges of network infrastructure management.

-As [Comparitech explains](https://www.comparitech.com/net-admin/netdevops/), "NetDevOps is transforming the way networks are managed and optimized by bringing together network operations and development practices.
+As industry experts explain, "NetDevOps is transforming the way networks are managed and optimized by bringing together network operations and development practices.
 With the growing complexity of modern network infrastructures, the traditional approach of manually configuring and troubleshooting networks is no longer sufficient."

 ## Core Principles of NetDevOps